Stephan543/PersonalWebsite/README.md

 ## What is the purpose of this website?

-I created this Website mainly because I wanted to learn full stack web development and make a useful tool.
+I created this website mainly because I wanted to learn a solid foundation for full stack development without using any dependencies (external frameworks/libraries).
+However I did **NOT** want to follow or copy someone elses idea of a good project...
+I wanted to have an original idea that was also useful/valuabe to me and those in my immediate circle!

+## Where did the inspiration come from?

 A few years ago I started cooking alot of new recipes, so I made a Google Sheets database for all the recipes that I really enjoyed.
 This was the start to my cooking journey which has led many of my family and friends asking for recipes and instructions.